Derwent Whittlesey’s Classification Of World Agricultural Regions

 • Vegetable farms in Morocco

-Livestock ranching: This type of agriculture is practised in the temperate grasslands of North America, South America, Australia, New Zealand and South Africa.
-This is a type of agriculture in which animals are raised on large tracts of land.
-Ranchers typically raise cattle, sheep, and horses, but other animals such as goats, bison, and elk can also be ranched.
-Ranching is practised in many parts of the world, but it is most common in dry regions where crops cannot be grown easily.
-Ranchers use the land to produce grazing for their animals, and they may also raise hay and other crops to feed their animals in the winter.
+Farmers practice this type of agriculture in the temperate grasslands of North America, South America, Australia, New Zealand, and South Africa.
+In this agriculture, farmers raise animals on large tracts of land.
+Ranchers typically raise cattle, sheep, and horses, but they can also ranch other animals such as goats, bison, and elk.
+Many parts of the world practice ranching, but it is most common in dry regions where growing crops is challenging.
+Ranchers utilize the land to produce grazing for their animals and may also grow hay and other crops to feed their animals during winter.

 Regions in which livestock ranching is practised